SENIOR FELLOWS

 Dr. Joseph Loconte

-Joseph Loconte, Ph.D., has served as the director of the Simon Center for American Studies at the Heritage Foundation and as Senior Fellow in Christianity and Culture at The King’s College in New York City.
+Joseph Loconte, Ph.D., is a presidential scholar-in-residence at New College of Florida and the C. S. Lewis scholar for public life at Grove City College.
+He has served as the director of the Simon Center for American Studies at the Heritage Foundation and as Senior Fellow in Christianity and Culture at The King’s College in New York City.
 He previously served as a distinguished visiting professor at Pepperdine University’s School of Public Policy, and as senior fellow and co-director of the Evangelicals and Civic Life program at the Ethics & Public Policy Center in Washington, D.C.

 Dr. Wilfred M. McClay